Certification Overview

 • Is there a study hours requirement to be a CAP?

-No formal study hour requirement exists.
-However, becoming a CAP requires mastering a substantial body of astrological knowledge, and successful candidates typically invest hundreds of hours studying, reading, attending classes, and completing coursework to successfully pass the necessary trainings and exams.
+No formal study hour requirement exists, only that which is required for you to pass the exams and to fulfill the 3 elective courses requirement.
+Becoming a CAP requires mastering a substantial body of astrological knowledge, and successful candidates typically invest hundreds of hours studying, reading, attending classes, and completing coursework to successfully pass the necessary trainings and exams.
 The ISAR-Affiliated Schools provide this.

 Ethics in Astrology